Effective inventory management with real-time visibility across your supply chain

 Simplify reporting and tracking by separating items into sub-categories such as size, color, and style.
 Associate separate cost and quality information with each sub-item.

-Wholesale Distributors and Manufacturers have complex inventory requirements that can only be solved with modern business software applications.
-Everything they do revolves around inventory: stocking it, selling it, replenishing it, buying it, moving it, shipping it, logging it, scanning it, analyzing it, and reporting on it.
-The ramifications of not having a system that can manage as these facets and moving parts can lead to a company closing its doors.
+Wholesale Distributors and Manufacturers have complex inventory requirements that revolve around inventory: stocking it, selling it, replenishing it, buying it, moving it, shipping it, logging it, scanning it, analyzing it, and reporting on it.
+The ramifications of not having a system that can manage these facets and moving parts can lead to a company closing its doors.
 If you're one large order away from an inventory nightmare, contact Empower today.